camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 ### Applying purpose concept in the authorization request

-In order to declare a purpose when accessing CAMARA APIs, it is strongly recommended that `scope` param in the /authorize request will be valued with:
+In order to declare a purpose when accessing the CAMARA APIs, it is strongly recommended that the `scope' parameter is set to:

 `<dpvValue>:<technicalParameter>`